tfrench/example-agents-project/README.md

 ### Persistence
 - PostgreSQL is used to store user Google auth tokens securely using symmetric encryption.
-- Agent memory sessions are checkpointed and stored in PostgreSQL (to persist across restarts and workers; including a simple Redis lock to handle concurrent requests).
+- Agent memory sessions are checkpointed and stored in PostgreSQL to persist across restarts and workers.
+This includes using a simple distributed (Redis-based) lock to handle concurrent requests across workers (needs more testing!).

 ### Cache
 - Utilizes Redis for caching tokens and event IDs to enhance API performance, reducing load on backend and database.